MAS331 Metric Spaces

 (2 lectures) Continuity in terms of sequences and in terms of ϵ and δ.
 Relation with closed sets and open sets.
 Examples.
 5. Cauchy sequences and completeness

 (2 lectures) `Internal' tests for convergence, without knowledge of the limit.
 Cauchy sequences.
 Completeness.
 Bolzano-Weierstrass.
 Examples including Rn and function spaces.
-6. Iteration and Contraction
+6. Compactness

 (A = essential, B = recommended, C = background.)